 CYTO Asia was the second scientific meeting in 2017 for ISAC.
 CYTO 2017, ISAC's 32nd annual congress, was held from June 10-14 in Boston, Massachusetts.
 CYTO Asia was the 2017 annual meeting of the ACS, and was the first time the ACS meeting was held outside of Australia and New Zealand.

 CYTO Asia 2017 was the first major cytometry meeting in Southeast Asia.
-Held from October 25-27 in Singapore, this conference served as a showcase of new cytometry-related technologies and applications for scientists and clinicians using flow cytometry in Asia and Australasia.
+Held in Singapore, this conference served as a showcase of new cytometry-related technologies and applications for scientists and clinicians using flow cytometry in Asia and Australasia.
 CYTO Asia 2017 was an ideal meeting for professionals using flow cytometry to present their latest work, and provided a unique opportunity to network with their regional peers.

 CYTO Asia’s keynote speaker, Professor Irene Ng Oi-Lin of the University of Hong Kong, has published more than 300 peer-reviewed journal articles and has received numerous awards, including The World Academy of Science 2014 Prize for Medical Science.
 She was featured among an impressive list of guest speakers that included some of the most distinguished international thought leaders in the field.